 Then you’ll find few options –

 - Strong Password – With this option, you can force users to set strong passwords.
 Once you turn on the toggle, you can choose different password patterns from the Pattern dropdown.
 You can also show a password hint by enabling the Password Hint toggle.
-You can set different layouts and visibility options for the password hint.
+You can set different layout and visibility options for the password hint.

 You can also adjust the field width for different devices and set a custom validation error message.